raven-dev-ops/tool_csv_data/README.md

 ## Roadmap

-- See `ROADMAP.md` for Phases 2–7: multi-file intake, fuzzy dedupe, Excel output, data quality, GUI settings, integrations, advanced matching, and packaging/ops.
+- See `roadmap.md` for Phases 2-7: multi-file intake, fuzzy dedupe, Excel output, data quality, GUI settings, integrations, advanced matching, and packaging/ops.

+## License

+This repository is intentionally **not** open-source licensed.
+See `LICENSE` for the NO LICENSE / all-rights-reserved notice.

 ## Housekeeping